This week’s episode is titled “Buy One, Get One Free.”

 Second = It’s human nature to be attracted to that which is secret, hidden & mysterious; and that’s what the Gnostics were all about.

 Third = The Gnostics believed they were superior to others.
-This appealed to the ever-present human pride.
-The Bible teaches that human were created in the image of God & originally destined for glory.
-There’s a latent sense of a call to glory that lingers in our soul.
+This appealed to ever-present pride.
+The Bible teaches that humans were created in the image of God & originally destined for glory.
+There’s a latent sense of a call to glory that lingers in the soul.
 Greatness beckons us all.
 Gnostics said this was the divine spark & only they could activate it.

 What comes as a surprise is to realize the first real doctrinal challenge to Christianity was not over Jesus’ deity.
 It was over His humanity.
 Today, most controversy is over Jesus being God.
 It’s easy to see Him as a man.
 What’s more difficult is to understand how the human and divine come together in the Incarnation, so this becomes one of the main points of contention with non-Christian and the cults.
 The Docetism of Marcion and other Gnostics maintained Jesus’s divinity but denied his humanity.

 And let me just give a bit of a teaser for some of our later episodes when we get to the 4th & 5th Centuries.
 Turns out the battles that went on in the church over how to understand the dual nature of Christ became a bloody & contentious period of Church history.
 One of the Church Councils is nick-named the Gangster Synod because the church leaders who attended it beat each other up over this issue. è Fun times!

 Back to Gnosticism . . .